yamify-org/yamify/README.md

-# Yamify - Cloud Platform for African Developers
+# Yamify - Cloud Platform for Africa

 Yamify is an AI-powered personal cloud platform designed specifically for African developers.
 It provides reliable, affordable, and scalable cloud infrastructure with tools and support tailored to the unique needs of developers across Africa.